google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 I love seeing other people's styles of papercrafting in person.

 When I was new to the papercrafting world, living in the country where there were no craft supply stores and before Stampin' Up! came to Australia, I mentioned that I had no small bore paper punch to a group of crafters I knew online.
 I had no known way of purchasing one, either.
 I forgot all about that conversation until a few weeks later when I received a small package in the mail.
 In it was a small bore punch!
-One of the kind forum ladies had sent it to me as a RAK.
+One of the kind forum ladies had sent it to me as a RAK (Random Act of Kindness).
 It made my week, and I remember it to this day.
 It made me feel less isolated and lonely as a crafter and forged a link between me and the kind crafter who I still know today.
+I still use that punch too.

 If you want to start a Random Acts of Kindness list of your own, why not consider it?
 You don't even need a list to start anonymously (or not so anonymously!) encouraging friends and family by sending a 'just because' card to someone.

 I made the accordion tag album pictured below to give to a friend who had suffered unusually cruel and sudden losses.
-Friends from all over Australia secretly made a 'friendship' tag to fit into a pocket of the album, and sent them to me.
+Mutual f riends from all over Australia secretly made a 'friendship' tag to fit into a pocket of the album, and sent them to me at my request.

 Before we all started, we decided on the dimensions of the tags, found out what our friend's favourite colours were, and what style of papercraft she liked the most.
 The album was made according to these specifications.